boscosabujohn/ManufacturingOS/SETUP_COMPLETE.md

 ## 🎉 You're All Set!

-Your B3 MACBIS ERP system is ready to run.
+Your ManufacturingOS ERP system is ready to run.
 Start developing and building something amazing!

 **Questions?** Check the documentation or review the troubleshooting guides.